While information is changing rapidly, we’re answering some frequently asked questions about the second round of stimulus payments.

 Example 4: If an individual only gets financial aid through the Veteran’s Administration (VA disability or Aid and Attendance payments), Supplemental Security Income (SSI), Temporary Assistance for Needy Families (TANF also referred to as welfare), SNAP benefits (food-stamps), housing assistance, tax-exempt sick pay, or tax-free long-term disability or retirement, are they eligible for a stimulus payment?
 And if so, how do they request it?

-When the taxpayer files their tax return in 2020 they will use a new form to reconcile their stimulus payment against their eligible credit.
+When the taxpayer files their tax return in 2020 they will use the Recovery Rebate Credit worksheet to reconcile their stimulus payment against their eligible credit.
 If they are owed any payment, it will be included as a refundable credit on the return and potentially included as part of the taxpayer’s refund.

 Example 6: Do all taxpayers have to file a tax return to qualify for the stimulus?

 Taxpayers who receive Social Security or Railroad Retirement Benefits do not need to file a return, unless they are otherwise required to.
-The taxpayer must file a zero income return if they have less income than the filing requirements and otherwise get a refund or if they have no taxable income.
+As long as they filed their non-file return for the first stimulus, they will get their second one.

 Will a taxpayer be able to check on their stimulus payment online or by calling IRS?

-The IRS is creating a “Get My Payment” application for irs.gov.
-The application should be available by April 17.
+The IRS is has the “Get My Payment” application on irs.gov.

 I do not normally file a tax return, what do I do?